Maaz77/Quadratic-Optimization/README.md

 # Quadratic-Optimization

-**_Here are some codes to compare the time performance of two distinct methods for solving a quadratic optimization problem with norm constraint._**
+**_Here are some codes to compare the time performance of two distinct methods for solving a quadratic optimization problem subject to a norm constraint._**

 ## min xAx + b*x ,   s.b to |x| = 1 , A is N * N matrix , b and x are vectors
 #### 1. SSM method: